 - Do NOT let other children touch my child’s CGM or pump – their parents will be held responsible for any damages or if my child needs hospitalization because of their ignorance

-- Be aware that 10-15 minutes of physical activity may typically lower my child’s BGs quickly especially with any insulin on board or IOB (have nurse check pump for IOB status).
+- Please be aware that 10-15 minutes of physical activity may typically lower my child’s BGs quickly especially with any insulin on board or IOB (have nurse check pump for IOB status).
 This is working insulin in her body.
 Physical activity builds insulin sensitivity.

 - Low BGs require fast-acting carbs like juice, fruit (oranges, watermelon, grapes are fastest) or glucose tabs.